-India is a country with a shortage of resources, and the development of green building plastics has specific economic and social significance.
+India is a developing country, and the development of green recycling plastics has specific economic and social significance.
 In recent years, India’s green building plastics have been greatly developed, showing a good momentum of development.
 Experts pointed out that non-toxic, harmless and pollution-free plastic building materials will become the hot spot of market demand in this century.

 With the rapid growth of the global economy in 2018, the development speed of the construction industry will start to slowly pick up.
 The development prospects of the global construction industry are promising, the consumption of building plastic materials will grow steadily, and the growth rate in emerging markets in Asia and South America will be faster.